-Only Frank Potts (track, 41 seasons), Les Fowler (golf, 29), Mark Simpson (golf, 29), Frank Prentup (baseball, 24) and Dick Gray (tennis, 23) logged more seasons as a head coach than Barry at Colorado.
+Only Frank Potts (track, 41 seasons), Les Fowler (golf, 29), Mark Simpson (golf, 29), Richard Rokos (skiing, 25) Frank Prentup (baseball, 24) and Dick Gray (tennis, 23) and have logged more seasons as a head coach than Barry at Colorado.

 Barry was inducted into the Colorado Sports Hall of Fame in 2006 and the University of Colorado Athletic Hall of Fame in 2010.
 In January 2011, she became the third recipient of the University of Kentucky's Susan B. Feamster Trailblazer Award.
 Barry, who earned her bachelor's degree in accounting from UK in 1977, was part of the school's first class of women's basketball players to receive an athletic scholarship, lettering four times under coaches Feamster and Debbie Yow.

-Born April 1, 1955 in Louisville, Ky., she graduated from Assumption High School in Louisville, where she lettered in basketball, volleyball and field hockey.
+She was born April 1, 1955 in Louisville, Ky., and graduated from Assumption High School in Louisville, where she lettered in basketball, volleyball and field hockey.
 She followed her bachelor's degree from Kentucky with her master's in education from Cincinnati in 1979.
 At Kentucky, she also lettered three times in field hockey in addition to her accomplishments as a basketball player.